antoniogamiz/dotfiles-back/README.md

 - `pbcopy`/ `pbpaste`: copy/paste command from terminal to/from clipboard.
 - Use [Rectangle](https://github.com/rxhanson/Rectangle) to manage your windows with shortcuts.

+### Pycharm configuration

+- Use "CamelHumps" words: this is to stop at '_' or the next word in camel case.

 ### Movement (between windows)

 |  ⌘ + E    | Recent files |